litmus/instant-api-ruby/README.md

 # Litmus Instant API Ruby

-A ruby API client library for interacting with [Litmus Instant API](https://litmus.com/partners/api/documentation/instant/01-getting-started/).
+A ruby API client library for interacting with [Litmus Instant API](https://litmus.com/partners/api/documentation/instant/01-getting-started/) - the fastest way to include email previews from real clients in your application.

 ## Installation